Skip to content

 One of a small designer-developer team building Dream from the ground up.
 I developed 30+ of the system's 60+ components from Figma specifications.
 The handoff wasn't one-way: designers and I worked closely on each component, and when a spec didn't hold up under real-world cases (states, edge cases, accessibility), I flagged it and we worked through the fix together.
 Several components shipped with design changes that started as my pushback.

 I contributed to the Figma guidelines file alongside the designers, fielded 100+ support requests from product teams adopting Dream, and partnered with the A11Y team to audit every component against WCAG 2.1 AA.
 I also helped lead a multi-week support campaign for Dream, presenting to UWM's CTO, CMO, and VPs to build alignment across the organization.
-I later presented the system and the benefits of using it to the broader organization at a UWM All-IT meeting."
+I later presented the system and the benefits of using it to the broader organization at a UWM All-IT meeting.

 Problem